-Swans are familiar and popular waterfowl, and while there are actually only seven species of swans worldwide, they are spread across five continents (no swans are found in Antarctica or Africa).
+Swans are familiar and popular waterfowl, and while there are only seven species of swans worldwide, they are spread across five continents (no swans are found in Antarctica or Africa).
 This makes them some of the most familiar waterfowl in the world, and it can be a fun and realistic goal for enthusiastic birders to add every swan species to a life list.

 Why We Know Swans So Well